GrantStreetGroup/DBIx-OnlineDDL/README.md

 data in sync.
 See ["STEP METHODS"](#step-methods) for more information.

 The full operation is protected with an [undo stack](#reversible) via [Eval::Reversible](https://metacpan.org/pod/Eval::Reversible).
-If any step in the process fails, the undo stack is ran to return the DB back to normal.
+If any step in the process fails, the undo stack is run to return the DB back to normal.

 This module uses as many of the DBI info methods as possible, along with ANSI SQL in most places, to be compatible with multiple RDBMS.
 So far, it will work with MySQL or SQLite,